-Alcohol has many different effects on the body, both short- and long-term.
-It can affect how the body breaks down nutrients, irritate the gut, and speed up the digestive system.
-All of these effects can lead to a bowel movement.
+Alcohol can affect how the body breaks down nutrients, irritate the gut, and speed up the digestive system.
+All of these effects can impact bowel movements and cause either diarrhea or constipation.

 Some alcoholic drinks have more of an effect on the body than others.
 The more a person drinks, the more likely they are to experience such effects.
 Eating a meal before drinking alcohol and drinking in moderation can help protect the gut and allow more regular, healthier bowel movements.

 In this article, we explain how alcohol may affect the bowels, how to prevent these effects, and how to promote regular bowel movements.